Sir William Moore, 1st Baronet: Political career

-Political career & death
+Judicial career

-Moore was a Member of Parliament, representing North Antrim from 1899 to 1906.
-From 1903 to 1904, he was an unpaid secretary to the Chief Secretary for Ireland.
-Having lost his Parliamentary seat in the 1906 general election, Moore was elected for North Armagh at a by-election in November that year.
-He sat for this seat until he was appointed a judge of Ireland's High Court.

-He was a Justice of the Irish High Court from 1917–1921.
+He was appointed to the High Court of Justice in Ireland in 1917.
 He was sworn of the Privy Council of Ireland in the 1921 Birthday Honours, entitling him to the style "The Right Honourable".
-Following the partition of Ireland, he became a Lord Justice of Appeal in the Northern Irish Court of Appeal (1921–1925).
-He was sworn of the Privy Council of Northern Ireland in 1922 and became the Lord Chief Justice of Northern Ireland, succeeding Sir Denis Henry – a position he held until 1937.
+Following the partition of Ireland, he became a Lord Justice of Appeal in the Northern Ireland Court of Appeal in 1921.
+He was sworn of the Privy Council of Northern Ireland in 1922.
+In 1925, he succeeded Sir Denis Henry as Lord Chief Justice of Northern Ireland.
+Moore held the position until his retirement in 1937.

+Death

 Moore died at his home, Moore Lodge, in Ballymoney on 28 November 1944, less than a week after his 80th birthday.
 He was buried in the family burial ground, "Lamb's Fold", two days later.
+His eldest son, William (1891–1978), succeeded to the barontecy.